gplepage/lsqfit/doc/html/_sources/lsqfit.txt

    .. attribute:: time

-      CPU time (in secs) taken by last fit.
+      CPU time (in secs) taken by fit.

    The input parameters to the fit can be accessed as attributes.
 Note in particular attributes:

    .. attribute:: prior

       Prior used in the fit.
-This may be differ from the input prior if an *svd* cut is used (``svdcut>0``).
+This may differ from the input prior if an *svd* cut is used (``svdcut>0``).
 It is either a dictionary (:class:`gvar.BufferDict`) or an array (:class:`numpy.ndarray`),
       depending upon the input.
 Equals ``None`` if no prior was specified.